Star Awards for Best Actor

 The Star Awards for Best Actor is an award presented annually at the Star Awards, a ceremony that was established in 1994.

 The category was introduced in 1995, at the 2nd Star Awards ceremony; Li Nanxing received the award for his role in Wounded Tracks and it is given in honour of a Mediacorp actor who has delivered an outstanding performance in a leading role.
 The nominees are determined by a team of judges employed by Mediacorp; winners are selected by a majority vote from the entire judging panel.

 Since its inception, the award has been given to 13 actors.
-Christopher Lee is the most recent winner in this category for his role in Kill Sera Sera.
-Since the ceremony held in 2024, Chen Hanwei remains as the only actor to win in this category seven times, surpassing Xie Shaoguang who has five wins.
-Both Chen and Christopher Lee has been nominated on 15 occasions, more than any other actors.
+Desmond Tan is the most recent winner in this category for his role in Devil Behind The Gate.
+Since the ceremony held in 2024, Chen Hanwei remains as the only actor to win in this category seven times, surpassing Xie Shaoguang who has five wins, and to have been nominated on 16 occasions, more than any other actors.
 Terence Cao is currently the actor who has the most nominations without a win, with six.